Every genus one algebraically slice knot is 1-solvable: Introduction

 \begin{reptheorem}{main thm genus 1} If a knot $K$ has genus $1$ and is algebraically slice, then $K$ is $1$-solvable. \end{reptheorem}

 In order to put this result into perspective as something surprising, we take a moment and recall the most common construction of knots which are highly solvable.

 If $K$ is an algebraically slice knot bounding a genus $g$ Seifert surface $F$, then on $F$ there exists a collection of $g$ disjoint nonseparating simple closed curves, $L_1,\dots,L_g$ for which the linking number $\lnk(L_i,L_j^+)$ vanishes for all $i,j\in \{1,\dots,g\}$.
 Here, $L_j^+$ is the result of pushing $L_j$ off of $F$ in the positive normal direction.
 Indeed, the existence of these curves is the definition of $K$ being algebraically slice.
 Such a collection of simple closed curves is called a \textbf{derivative} for $K$.
-In \cite{COT03}, it is shown that an algebraically slice knot will always be more highly solvable than its derivatives.
+In \cite[Theorem 8.9]{COT03}, it is shown that an algebraically slice knot will always be more highly solvable than its derivatives, we recall the precise result here.

 \begin{proposition*}[\cite{COT03}, Theorem 8.9] If $L$ is a derivative for $K$ and $L$ is $n$-solvable then $K$ is $(n+1)$-solvable.
 If $L$ is $n.5$-solvable, then $K$ is $(n+1.5)$-solvable. \end{proposition*}